jallanxjallan/onemanairforce/adaptation/stories/victor_in_jogja.md

 ---
-title: Victor In Jogja
+category: past
 date: 27 December 1948
 status: new
+title: Victor In Jogja

 ---

-On 27 December 1948, Spoor sends Victor to Jogja with the invading troops to prove photograph what he expects to be a warm welcome as liberators.
+Spoor sends Victor to Jogja with the invading troops to prove photograph what he expects to be a warm welcome as liberators.
 The reception is anything but that.
 Victor is part of the squadron that accosts Muharto and Ani in the market, and witnesses Ani